 When Tcl_GetByteArrayFromObj is called on a value where no byte sequence has been stored, a byte sequence is generated from the string representation.
 When the string is in the subset of strings that can be produced by encoding byte sequences, the decoding is clear.
 For other string values, those that contain at least one codepoint greater than U+00FF, it was decided that any larger codepoint in the string value would have its high bits stripped away, and be decoded based on the contents of the low 8 bits it contained.
 Given this decision, all strings produce a byte sequence, and Tcl_GetByteArrayFromObj would always return a non-NULL pointer to a byte sequence.
 The routine did not need specify any mechanism for raising errors.
 This decision is the source of all the trouble.

 If we supplement the call to Tcl_GetByteArrayFromObj with a call to Tcl_HasStringRep, we might learn that the value does not have a string representation stored within it.
 In that case, the value is what we have come to call a pure bytearray value.
 We can then be sure the byte sequence is an original one.
 It did not come from a string since there is no string.
 We can then use the byte sequence as the definitive value.
 This helps, but only so much.
-If anything causes the string representation to be generated, we lose this supplementary test, and we are back to being unable to use the byte sequence at all.
+If anything causes the string representation to be generated, we lose this supplementary test, and we are back to being unable to use the byte sequence at all, unless our usage is exactly to operate on the value according to the equivalence classes mentioned before.

 ``` > % info patchlevel > 8.5.15 > % set s \u0141 > Ł > % binary scan $s c x > 1 > % string index $s 0 > A ```